 UniReady Enabling Program

-for university -level study.
-It is a bridging course that facilitates access to university by meeting the conditions of Curtin's minimum admission requirements.
+for university-level study.
+It's a bridging course that facilitates your access to university by meeting the conditions of Curtin's minimum admission requirements.

-this course is particularly suited to students who wish to gain entry to Humanities, Health Sciences and Business courses as well as some Curtin courses
+This course is particularly suited to you if you want to enter Humanities, Health Sciences and Business courses as well as some Curtin courses

-that do not have specific subject prerequisites.
-(Please note: Applicants must be over the compulsory school age as defined by the Western Australian School
+that don't have specific subject prerequisites.
+(Note: You must be over the compulsory school age as defined by the Western Australian School

-Education Act 1999 in the year they wish to study in the UniReady Enabling Program.)
+Education Act 1999 in the year you want to study in the UniReady Enabling Program.)
 Applicants who are applying for the UniReady Enabling Program are

 UniReady Enabling Program - Summer

-The UniReady Summer Program is specifically designed for current Year 12 students who have completed a minimum of four Stage 2 courses in Year 12 and have an
+The UniReady Summer Program is specifically designed for current Year 12 students who've completed a minimum of four Stage 2 courses in Year 12 and have an

 ATAR below 70.00.
 This course is a five-week intensive enabling program held on the Bentley Campus during January and February.

-Applicants for this course apply directly to Curtin Teaching and Learning.
-However, applicants are also encouraged to lodge an application through TISC for
+Apply directly to Curtin Curtin Teaching and Learning for this course.
+However, you're also encouraged to lodge an application through TISC for

 other courses.
 Further information on the application process is available at: http://curtin.edu.au/uniready.